-Sodium polystyrene sulfonate (By mouth)
+Sodium polystyrene sulfonate (By mouth, not applicable)

 Sodium Polystyrene Sulfonate (SOE-dee-um pol-ee-STYE-reen SUL-foe-nate)